 Founded in 2005, by merging the European Congress of Radiology (ECR) and the European Association of Radiology (EAR), the European Society of Radiology (ESR) is an apolitical, non-profit organisation dedicated to strengthening and unifying European radiology.
-With almost 84,000 members across the globe, it has grown to become the largest radiological society in the world and hosts one of the biggest and most innovative scientific meetings in Europe, the European Congress of Radiology, in Vienna each year (more than 28,000 participants at ECR 2018).
+With more than 101,154 members across the globe, it has grown to become the largest radiological society in the world and hosts one of the biggest and most innovative scientific meetings in Europe, the European Congress of Radiology, in Vienna each year (more than 28,000 participants at ECR 2018).
 The Society works closely with national radiological societies across Europe and further afield, while establishing relationships with major international organisations from other related fields.
 It also monitors developments on the EU level which could have an impact on research and practice in radiology, with the best interests of the patient as its overriding goal.

 The Society publishes the journals European Radiology, Insights into Imaging and European Radiology Experimental.

 The mission of the European Society of Radiology is to serve the healthcare needs of the general public by supporting scientific research, education and training while constantly striving to improve the quality of radiological practice.

 Radiological Society of North America

 The Radiological Society of North America (RSNA) is an international society of radiologists, medical physicists and other medical professionals with more than 54,000 members across the globe.
 Based in Oak Brook, Illinois, RSNA was established in 1915.

 RSNA hosts one of the world’s largest annual medical meetings, a week-long event which starts the last Sunday of November in Chicago.
 The society also publishes two peer-reviewed journals: Radiology, offering radiology research and reviews, and RadioGraphics, dedicated to continuing education in radiology.